Introduction: Learn About Camera Lenses

 Another great advance in camera tech is vibration reduction (VR) as Nikon calls it or image stabilization (IS) as Canon calls it.
 I’ll just the term VR in this lesson as each camera brand has a different name for this.

-VR can either be in the lens or in the camera body depending upon who makes your camera.
+VR can either be in the lens or in the camera body depending upon who makes your gear.
 In the lens, VR will make micro adjustments in a group of elements to stabilize the image while your camera is moving so that the image appears stable at the sensor.
 This is a great tool to help you capture hand held shots at shutter speeds slower than the golden rule “1/lens length”.

 Does this mean that you should always have VR turned on?
 Nope!
 Although it sounds great in practice, and VR is designed to stabilize the elements while your camera is moving – you don’t want it turned on while you shoot at fast shutter speeds that wouldn’t normally be affected by hand held camera movement.
-The reason is that if the camera is not moving, but the elements ARE moving, then your sharp handheld photo gets blurred by these micro adjustments.
+The reason is that if the camera is not moving, but the elements ARE moving, then your sharp handheld photo can be blurred by these micro adjustments.

 I also recommend that even if you use slow shutter speeds while your camera is on a tripod, you should still turn off VR for the same reason: your camera isn’t moving, but the elements will be.